 Sec.
-46-227.
+46-228.
 Licensing of Commercial Applicators.

-- (a) All commercial applicators of fertilizer within the City shall abide by and successfully complete training and continuing education requirements in the "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" offered by the Florida Department of Environmental Protection through the University of Florida IFAS "Florida-Friendly Landscapes" program prior to obtaining a City of Miami Beach Business Tax Receipt for any category of occupation which may apply any fertilizer to turf and/or landscape plants. - (b) All commercial applicators of fertilizer within the City shall always have in their possession when applying fertilizer, evidence of certification by the Florida Department of Agriculture and Consumer Services as a commercial fertilizer applicator per Florida Administrative Code Section 5E-14.117(11). - (c) All businesses applying fertilizer to turf and/or landscape plants (including but not limited to residential lawns, golf courses, commercial properties, and multi-family and condominium properties) must ensure that at least one employee has an appropriate "Florida Friendly Best Management Practices for Protection of Water Resources by the Green Industries" training certification prior to the business owner obtaining a Business Tax Receipt.
+(a) All commercial applicators of fertilizer within the Gcity shall abide by and successfully complete training and continuing education requirements in the "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" offered by the Florida Department of Environmental Protection through the University of Florida IFAS "Florida-Friendly Landscapes" program prior to obtaining a City of Miami Beach Business Tax Receipt for any category of occupation which may apply any fertilizer to turf and/or landscape plants.

+- (b) All commercial applicators of fertilizer within the City shall always have in their possession when applying fertilizer, evidence of certification by the Florida Department of Agriculture and Consumer Services as a commercial fertilizer applicator per Florida Administrative Code Section 5E-14.117(11). - (c) All businesses applying fertilizer to turf and/or landscape plants (including but not limited to residential lawns, golf courses, commercial properties, and multi-family and condominium properties) must ensure that at least one employee has an appropriate "Florida Friendly Best Management Practices for Protection of Water Resources by the Green Industries" training certification prior to the business owner obtaining a Business Tax Receipt.

 Sec.
-46-228.
+46-228229.
 Enforcement and penalties.

-Fines collected shall be deposited in a trust dedicated to fulfilling the purposes of this section.
-Funds generated by penalties imposed under this section shall be used by the City for the administration and enforcement of Section 403.9337, Fla.
-Stat., and the corresponding sections of this ordinance, and to further water conservation and nonpoint pollution prevention activities.
+Fines collected shall be deposited in the Miami Beach Biscayne Bay Protection Fund trust dedicated to fulfilling the purposes of this section and protecting the health and water quality of Biscayne Bay.
+Funds generated by penalties imposed under this section shall be used by the Gcity for the administration, education and enforcement of Section 403.9337, Fla.
+Stat., and the corresponding sections of Chapter 46, Article IXthis ordinance, and to further water conservation, and nonpoint pollution prevention activities, water quality improvements, and marine and coastal ecosystems enhancements that protect the city's water resources and Biscayne Bay.